 1. Adjustments to Insurance Policies

 Insurance companies typically offer discounts to families who insure multiple items together (auto, home, life, etc).
-After a divorce however, these savings may dissipate if the policy is changed.
-Premiums for homeowner and car insurance can also increase after a divorce due to a separation of assets.
-Make sure you account for this change by speaking with your insurance agent ahead of time so you can prepare for the new expenses and see if there are any discounts which may apply.
+After a divorce, however, policies get changed and therefore, so do the savings.
+Premiums for a homeowner and car insurance can also increase after a divorce due to a separation of assets.
+Speak with your insurance agent ahead of time so you can prepare for the new expenses and see if there are any discounts which may apply.
 It may be in your best interest to also consider switching insurance companies if they can offer you a better rate.

 2. Strong Retirement Plans

 If you relied solely on your former spouse’s 401(k) retirement plan during your marriage, you may face a pretty serious problem after your divorce.
 While a spouse is entitled to up to half the value of their ex’s 401(k), they will be responsible for finding a new individual plan.
-While saving for retirement is incredibly important, this new expense could be a serious drain on your income.
-Make sure to look into all the options available for you when starting your own retirement plan.
-If you’re unemployed or your employer doesn’t offer matching contributions see if supplementing an IRA with investments (stocks, mutual funds, real estate, etc) can provide you with extra cash to help you fill in the gaps left from your previous plan.
+Saving for retirement is very important but can be seriously draining on your income.
+Make sure to look into all the options available to you when starting your own retirement plan.
+If you’re unemployed or your employer doesn’t offer matching contributions, see if supplementing an IRA with investments can provide you with extra cash to help you fill in the gaps left from your previous plan.

-Once a divorce is finalized, both you and your former spouse will be responsible for handling the changes coming to your taxes.
+Once the divorce is finalized, both partners will be responsible for the changes to their individual tax bills.
 Between a change in income, a new filing status, and possible taxes owed on maintenance (a.k.a. alimony), you may see a big change in your tax bill.
-Find out as soon as possible whether you or your former spouse will be paying for the estimated tax on alimony and, if need, budget yourself accordingly to cover the expense.
+Find out as soon as possible whether you or your former spouse will be paying for the estimated tax on alimony and budget yourself accordingly to cover the expense.
 If you find yourself owing more at the end of the year, speak with your employer to see if you can re-adjust your tax contributions.

 4. Expert Services

 Aside from hiring a lawyer to oversee the divorce process, you may find yourself paying for additional services.
-A divorce should encourage you to change your will.
-You might also need to hire an expert to determine the value of your former spouse’s small business or other assets.
+You may need to hire an attorney to redo your will or assess the value of certain assets.
 In either case, you should take the time to write down every expense you may need to pay during your divorce.
 By getting a grip on the big picture and estimating your total cost, you can better budget yourself in the upcoming months to help pay back the costs.

 Divorce, while a challenging period of transition, is an opportunity for you to start a new chapter.
-While the process for some might be long and difficult, you should do whatever it takes to ensure you start your new life off on the right foot.
 Take the time to review your finances, sit down and be honest with yourself.
-You may need to make some adjustments to your budget in order to cover any new expenses.
-Change is never easy but with hard work and a positive attitude you can make it!
+You may be faced with new expenses that you now have to budget for.
+Change is never easy, but with hard work and a positive attitude, you can make it!

 Have you had to deal with any unexpected expenses during a divorce?
 Let us know in the comments!